See More Videos on our Ecobotanica You Tube Channel

 Credit for this video: Liam Brennan Film maker

-Garden Parties are beautiful here at Ecobotanica.
+Edible Flower Classes are fun here at Ecobotanica.

 To book your spot, check the Classes tab above for the next date , then email Linda